 1. The EAS invokes UE Identifier API exposed by the EES.

-2. The EES uses the received user information in the step 1 (e.g. IP address) and obtains the UE identifier by interacting with NEF as specified in clause 4.15.10 of 3GPP TS 23.502 [3].
+2. The EES uses the received user information in the step 1 (e.g. IP address) and obtains the AF specific UE identifier by interacting with NEF as specified in clause 4.15.10 of 3GPP TS 23.502 [3].

-3. The EES provides the obtained UE identifier as UE ID to the EAS.
+3. The EES provides the obtained AF specific UE identifier as UE ID to the EAS.

-Editor's note: [SA3] Whether and how user's consent is obtained to share the UE identifier with a particular EAS is SA3's responsibility.
+Editor's note: [SA3] Whether and how user's consent is obtained to share the AF specific UE identifier with a particular EAS is SA3's responsibility.

-4. The EAS uses the UE ID received in step 3 to invoke capability exposure API(s) provided by the EES over EDGE-3.
+4. The EAS uses the UE ID received in step 3 to invoke capability exposure API(s) provided by the EES over EDGE-3 or EDGE-7.

 8.6.5.3 Information flows